Proven bedtime solutions for parents of preschool and elementary school children —— from a Yale doctor

-Parents do want to teach their children to be great sleepers but sometimes they feel unsure about how to achieve this goal without anxiety and tears.
-They may even have considered seeking help from a doctor or a professional sleep coach but they may be concerned about two things: that this type of help might be too expensive or that it might involve a cry-it-out approach that they are unwilling to try.
+All parents want to teach their children to be great sleepers but sometimes they feel unsure about how to achieve this goal without anxiety and tears.
+They may even have considered seeking help from a professional sleep coach but they may be concerned that:

-Parents can use my simple 5-Step Plan to help their children fall asleep quickly, easily, and independently (and without any crying-it-out!).
-They can feel confident about trying this approach because it takes all of the guesswork out of this quest and is based on solid behavioral research and extensive clinical experience.
+Parents can use Dr. Schneeberg’s simple 5-Step Guide to address these two mistakes and teach their children to fall asleep quickly, easily, and independently (and without any crying-it-out!).
+They can feel confident about trying this approach because it is based on solid behavioral research and extensive clinical experience.

-Step 1: Prepare your child’s bedroom for great sleep
+Step 1: Prepare children’s bedroom for great sleep

 Step 2: Use the proven 5B Bedtime Routine every night

-Step 3: Teach your child to self-comfort as you work your way out of the room
+Step 3: Teach their children to self-comfort as they work their way out of the room

 Step 4: Limit “callbacks and curtain calls” after the bedtime routine is over